Arch-ive/Seasoned-Recipes/content/recipe/main/Gnocchi/index.md

 - Boil potatoes until they're cooked (if you can squish one on the side of the pot they're done)

-- Drain and then let them sit to steam (less moisture the better) and then pass thrm though the potato ricer.
+- Drain and then let them sit to steam (less moisture the better) and then pass them though the potato ricer.
 If they're still steamy let them sit.

-- Dust the riced potatoes with flour and fold and squish.
-Keep going until its not sticky to the touch
+- Season the riced potatoes with salt and dust with flour and fold and squish.
+Keep going until its not sticky to the touch.

 >Be careful not to overwork the dough